Shed Cost Calculator

 7. HOA Approval Delays

-If you live in an HOA, approval is required before breaking ground — not after.
-HOA architectural review boards typically meet monthly, meaning a submission missed by a day costs a 30-day delay.
-Some HOAs require specific shed colors, roof pitches, or materials that may not match what you've already ordered.
+HOA architectural review boards typically meet monthly — a missed submission costs a 30-day delay.
+Some HOAs require specific colors, roof pitches, or materials.
 Get HOA approval in writing before ordering your shed.

 Common Estimation Mistakes